Arthur Dudley Stewart: Career in Hong Kong

-For some years he continued the double role of headmaster and vicar of the parish.
+For some years, he continued the double role of headmaster and vicar of the parish.
 During those years, the school continued to grow.
 Branch schools of St. Paul's College, Hong Kong were formed in Hollywood Road, at Shau Kei Wan and Aberdeen, and in far-off Rabaul, staffed in every case by Old Paulines.
 It is not possible to follow the careers of Stewart's students in details.

 Stewart carried on his work in Hong Kong for 28 years, for 21 of which he was the headmaster of St. Paul's College, Hong Kong.
 In 1930, he resigned as headmaster of St. Paul's, and was succeeded in post by his brother Evan George Stewart.

+Retirement

 In 1933 he retired from work in Hong Kong, returning to England, where he became vicar of Lyonsdown in New Barnet, London, in succession of his father-in-law, Bishop Gerald Heath Lander.
 A farewell meeting was given in the City Hall and was addressed by His Excellency the Governor, Sir William Peel.
 After the war, Stewart travelled with his wife on 1 November 1945 to Hong Kong at the request of the British Red Cross to aid in the rehabilitation of the Chinese, eventually obtaining accommodation at St. Andrew's Vicarage, Kowloon, taking one or two services every Sunday, taking Bible classes and preaching at the Cathedral and St. Paul's church.

 On returning to England, he decided he wanted to spend his final years in Hong Kong, and obtained a position teaching high school students and adult education classes at St. Stephen's College, Hong Kong, with his daughter Margaret teaching kindergarten pupils at St. Stephen's Girls' College.
 In late 1950, he suffered several minor strokes, and was ordered by doctors to return to England, resulting in the final part of the memoirs he had been writing being incomplete.
 He and his wife Kitty moved to Bournemouth, England, where he assisted in the parish church, but a year later was confined to bed by a major stroke.
 Stewart died at Whittington Hospital, Highgate Hill, London on 1 October, 1953.
 His years of successful work in England were recalled by Bishop Sherwood Jones at the moving funeral held in Lyonsdown Church, London.

+Family

 Stewart's daughter Joan married Arthur Daryl Alexander George "Bill" Mosley at Singapore in 1954, and is mother of the journalist and broadcaster Dr. Michael Mosley.

+His daughter Margaret was a teacher at St. Stephen's Girls' College.

+All of his siblings decided to follow an educational career in China.
+Kathleen established St Paul’s Girls’ School and married Ernest William Lunn Martin before dying in a POW camp; Evan, James, Philip and Mildred also worked in education.